Eray Şamdan

 Eray Şamdan (born 25 July 1997) is a Turkish karateka competing in the kumite.
 He won the silver medal in the men's 67 kg event at the 2020 Summer Olympics held in Tokyo, Japan.

+Career

 In 2018, he took the bronze medal in the Kumite 60 kg event at the Mediterranean Games held in Tarragona, Spain.
 He won the bronze medal in the Kumite −60 kg event at the 2019 European Karate Championships in Guadalajara, Spain, and the gold medal in the same event at the 2021 European Championships in Poreč, Croatia.

 He qualified at the World Olympic Qualification Tournament in Paris, France to represent Turkey at the 2020 Summer Olympics in Tokyo, Japan.